AdiSassonA/Practice_Python/README.md

-In this repository you will find answers to exercises from https://www.practicepython.org
+Answers to exercises from https://www.practicepython.org